minaohh/mina-blog/content/blog/keeping-sane-daily-doses-of-productivity/index.md

 ---
-title: Keeping Sane - Daily Doses of Productivity
+title: 'Keeping Sane: Daily Doses of Productivity'
 date: 2020-05-01
-description: How personal projects kept the stress away in this trying time, during the first month of ECQ
+description: How personal projects kept the stress away in this trying time, surviving the first few weeks of ECQ.
 img: ./cover.jpg
-tags: [Tech, Productivity]
+tags: [Productivity]
 ---

 <span class="subtitle">How personal projects kept the stress away in this trying time</span>